prashanthrapolu-007/Self-driving-logs-analytics/README.md

 ### Assumptions
 1. It is assumed that all the log files collected every day are stored in an S3 bucket dedicated to logs in the following format.
  Example: All files collected on January 1st 2020 are stored in the location s3:://{logs_bucket}//raw_logs//20200101
+2. It is also assumed that one has already set up an AWS account, Initialized redshift cluster and has S3 with two buckets, one to store log files and the other to store scripts

 ### Data Model